-The pathway that lead to me becoming a sexologist with both expertise and experience started with my own sexual issues (About Me).
+The pathway that lead to me becoming a sexologist with both expertise and experience started with my own sexual issues.
 I don’t feel like I’ve arrived but hope to be moving forward for the rest of my life.
 Sex is the most obvious expression of the creative life force within each of us.
 Many people have found that in accepting and owning it they feel more personally grounded and calm.
 They have felt more alive with an energy and permission to be more personally creative.
 I found myself writing more, exploring art and music and enjoying life more.
 I also felt more authentic and that I could be present in more personal integrity.
 I apologised less for myself.

 I am hugely appreciative of a wonderful and supportive wife who has shared both the pain and the pleasures of this journey with me.
 Together we have confronted the obvious and subtle ways in which we are repressed and shut down.
 This has really helped me in understanding the issues between couples.